Climate of Houston

-Houston experiences a humid subtropical climate (Köppen climate classification Cfa) with notable tropical influences due to its proximity to the Gulf of Mexico and low elevation.
+Houston experiences a humid subtropical climate (Köppen climate classification Cfa), influenced by its proximity to the Gulf of Mexico and low elevation.
 The city's climate is characterized by hot, humid summers and mild winters.

 Temperature patterns

 The city exhibits distinct seasonal temperature variations throughout the year.
-August represents the peak of Houston's summer season, with average temperatures reaching 95°F (35°C), making it the warmest month annually.
-Conversely, January marks the coolest month, with average temperatures of 63°F (17°C), representing the city's winter season.
+August represents the peak of Houston's summer season, with average temperatures reaching 95 °F, making it the warmest month annually.
+Conversely, January marks the coolest month, with average high temperatures of 63 °F, representing the city's winter season.

 Seasonal characteristics

 Houston's subtropical climate produces hot, humid conditions during summer months, while winter temperatures remain relatively mild compared to northern latitudes.
 The city's location along the Gulf Coast moderates extreme temperature fluctuations and contributes to year-round humidity levels.

 Seasonal observation

 While Houston's yearly temperature cycles follow four distinct seasons, weather-wise, the city has a rainy season and a dry season.
 The wet season lasts from April/May to September/October; the dry season lasts from November/December to March/April.
 However, during El Niño or La Niña years, the wet and dry seasons can often either last longer than usual or be delayed.